Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces: Introduction

-and $\cdot^\top\cdot$ denotes the inner product in a Hilbert space $\mH_\kappa$, $\epsilon$ is independent, sub-Gaussian noise with \emph{known} variance proxy $\sigma^2$, and $\theta$ is a bounded element from a separable reproducing kernel Hilbert space $\mH_\kappa$ from kernel $\kappa$, with a bound $\theta^\top \mV_0\theta \leq \lambda^{-1}$, where $\mV_0:\mH_k \rightarrow \mH_k$ is a positive definite operator. \footnote{In most cases, but not all, $\mV_0$ is chosen to be the identity.} Depending on whether $\lambda$ is known or unknown, we will propose different estimators.
 In contrast to the classical ED task of estimating $\theta$ \citep[see][]{Fedorov1997}, we are interested in estimating a {\em projection} of $\theta$.
 Namely, let $\bC: \mH_\kappa \rightarrow \mR^{p}$ be a \emph{known linear operator}.
 The map $\bC$ is such that $\bC^\top \bC$ is full rank $p$, where $\bC^\top$ denotes the adjoint.
 Our goal is to identify an estimate of $\bC\theta$ efficiently, i.e., with low query complexity or with a maximal reduction of uncertainty given a fixed query budget $T$.

 The formalism above captures, or occurs as a subroutine in, numerous practical problems.
 For example, {\em evaluation} at specific target points, {\em integration} and {\em differentiation} are all linear operators, among many other useful linear functionals.
 Other examples include ordinary or partial differential equations operators, spectral transforms, and stability metrics from control engineering.
 In Section~\ref{sec:example} we detail several example applications.